SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ### Attendance
-Class Attendance isn't mandatory.
+Class Attendance is mandatory.
 Given the course  involves programming, attendance is highly recommended.
 If you miss class, you are responsible for getting the material.
+If you miss more than 2 classes without prior permission from the instructor you will be administratively withdrawn from the class.
+There will be 2 guest lectures, attendance for the guest lecture is mandatory.
+Guest lecture dates will be finalized by 09/10/2019.

 ### Special accommodations for students with disabilities